 Ideally, airway managers should have a predetermined back-up plan with all necessary tools at the bedside, including rescue airways and a cricothyrotomy kit, before proceeding with intubation.
 In crash scenarios, this may not be possible.
 A sample checklist to assist with airway management of the adult trauma patient is provided in the accompanying table (table 2).

 Clinicians should consider the expected course of disease and need for interventions when deciding to secure an airway.
-As examples, a patient who is hemodynamically stable for the moment but at risk of deterioration and who requires a complex diagnostic study that must be performed in a remote radiology suite, or a patient with significant injury in imminent need of an orthopedic or other painful procedure, often warrant early intubation to ensure airway protection and to allow for deeper sedation and pain control.
+Patients often warrant early intubation to ensure airway protection or to allow for deeper sedation and pain control.
+Examples of this include: a patient who is hemodynamically stable for the moment but at risk of deterioration and who requires a complex diagnostic study that must be performed in a remote radiology suite; and a patient with significant injury in imminent need of an orthopedic or other painful procedure.
+Critically ill trauma patients at risk for hypotension following sedation and paralysis for intubation should be treated aggressively prior to intubation.
+Post-intubation hypotension should be anticipated and mitigated as much as possible.
+In a retrospective review of 444 patients, in-hospital mortality was nearly doubled for those who had a single episode of post-intubation hypotension compared with those who did not (29.8 versus 15.9 percent) .

 The performance of rapid sequence intubation and direct laryngoscopy are discussed separately.
 (See "Rapid sequence intubation for adults outside the operating room" and "Direct laryngoscopy and endotracheal intubation in adults".)